bparanj/coding-skill/_posts/2019-07-18-a-guide-to-practicing-leetcode-problems.md

 It is a good strategy to pick few questions from different topics in algorithm and DS rather than thinking of exhaustively solving all questions of one topic first.
 Check out the Leetcode learn section that can help you pick topics to get started.

+### Practice the Problem Variants

+This will make you confident in your algorithm skills.

+There are no answers, but you already know the structure of the problem since it’s a variant of a given question.
+Guessing the structure to solve a problem is relatively easy when you have seen 100+ questions on Leetcode.
+Translating what the structure of the solution you want to use to an actual solution is the hardest part of these questions and can help you to solve the coding problem.

 ## Reading Books vs. Leetcode/HackerRank

 Books give you theory.
 Coding gives you the memory in your fingers and the necessary practice.
 Like if I know a problem will use BFS, how fast can I put the logic in place for a basic search?
 If I know that a problem may use a heap, how fast can I throw up a priority queue with the right comparator (if it is a max or min heap.
 Java defaults to a min heap without a comparator)